Say hello to this zucchini bread, aka your newest favorite breakfast.

 How to Store & Freeze

-To freeze it, double-wrap the completely cooled zucchini loaf with plastic wrap and aluminum foil.
-Freeze it for up to 3 months.
+To Freeze: Double-wrap the completely cooled zucchini loaf or slices with plastic wrap and aluminum foil.
+Freeze for up to 3 months.